Irish Travellers: Population genetics

 In 2000, genetic evidence reported regarding Irish Travellers supported Irish ancestry; several distinct subpopulations; and the distinctiveness of the midland counties due to Viking influence.
 In 2011, researchers at the Royal College of Surgeons in Dublin and the University of Edinburgh analysed DNA samples from 40 Travellers.
 The study provided evidence that Irish Travellers are a genetically separate Irish ethnic minority which has been distinct from the settled Irish community for at least 1,000 years: The report claimed that Travellers are as distinct from the settled community as Icelanders are from Norwegians.

 In 2017, a genetic study using profiles of 50 Irish Travellers, 143 European Roma, 2,232 settled Irish, 2,039 British and 6,255 European or worldwide individuals, confirmed ancestral origins from within the general population of Ireland.
 An estimated time of divergence between the settled population and Travellers was set at a minimum of 8 generations ago, with generations at 30 years, hence 240 years and a maximum of 14 generations or 420 years ago.
 The best fit was estimated at 360 years ago, giving an approximate date in the 1650s.

 Irish Travellers are not an entirely homogeneous group, instead reflecting some of the variation also seen in the settled population.
 Four distinct genetic clusters were identified in the 2017 study, and these match social groupings within the community.

 Irish Travellers, particularly those that experienced a life of nomadism prior to the 2002 Irish legislation that altered living conditions, exhibit distinct gut microbiota compared to other Irish citizens, which is comparable to gut microbiomes observed in non-industrialized societies.

 Genetic disease studies

-Genetic studies by Miriam Murphy, David Croke, and other researchers identified certain genetic diseases such as galactosemia that are more common in the Irish Traveller population, involving identifiable allelic mutations that are rarer among the rest of the community.
+Genetic studies have identified certain diseases such as Galactosemia, Cystic Fibrosis, Alpha-1 anti-trypsin deficiency, Hereditary Haemochromatosis and Phenylketonuria that are more common in Ireland than the rest of Europe.

+Ireland has the highest incidence of Transferase Deficient Galactosemia (TDG) in the world at 1:30 000 compared to 1:30 000 to 40 000 in Europe, and 1:1 000,000 in Japan.
+However within the Irish traveller community, the incidence is even higher at 1:480.
+This autosomal recessive inherited disorder is caused by a mutation in the Galactose-1-phosphate uridyltransferase (GALT) gene which leads to a deficiency in GALT.
+Over 150 different GALT gene mutations have been identified.
+The most common in Europe is Q188R, (64%) and Ireland (93.6%).
+However, Q188R is the sole mutation found in the Irish Traveller group.

-Two main hypotheses have arisen, speculating whether:
+Murphy, McHugh, et al. postulated two main hypotheses, speculating whether: